 • Freshly ground black pepper

-If you’re cooking this dish on the stovetop, fill a large stock pot with water.
+If you’re cooking this dish on the stovetop, fill a large pot with water.
 Cover and bring to a boil over high heat.

 A hand is putting a lid on a large stockpot filled with water on a stovetop.